plone/plone.restapi/docs/source/general-concepts/security.rst

 In short, the functioning is quite simple:

- * The client authenticates with cerdentials on the server and gets back a token
+ * The client authenticates with credentials on the server and gets back a token
  * The client can then provide the token at every request (a little bit like it's done by HTTP basic auth, except the password isn't revealed)

 How it works